SKM welcomes PM Modi's decision to repeal farm laws | Headlines

 The Samyukt Kisan Morcha (SKM), an umbrella body of 40 farm unions, on Friday welcomed Prime Minister Narendra Modi's announcement to repeal the three farm laws.

-It also said that the SKM will take note of all developments and will hold its meeting soon and announce further decisions if any.
+It also said that the SKM will take note of all developments and will hold its meeting soon and announce further decisions.

+''Samyukt Kisan Morcha welcomes this decision and will wait for the announcement to take effect through due parliamentary procedures,'' the SKM said in a statement.
+The farmers' body said if the farm laws are formally repealed, it will be a historic victory of the one-year long farmers' struggle in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)